 - Thai sweet chili dipping sauce for serving

-Julienne about 10 basil leaves and add to a mortar and pestle.
+Julienne about 10 basil leaves and add to a mortar and pestle, chop the rest and save it for later.
 Add the curry paste and pound until the leaves are blended into the paste.

 In a pot or wok, reduce coconut milk by about half.
 Add the curry paste and sugar, then cook, stirring constantly, until aromatic and thick.
 Add the ground chicken or turkey and break up the pieces so there are no more chunks.
 Keep cooking to dry out the mixture, until there is no liquid pooling at the bottom of the pan.

 Once dry, add all vegetables and kaffir lime leaves, then cook for about 1-2 minutes or just until the vegetables are softened slightly.
 Taste and add fish sauce as needed.